Generic Name: Ganciclovir sodium

-Inform patients of the potential for hematologic toxicity associated with the use of Ganciclovir INJECTION including granulocytopenia (neutropenia), anemia and thrombocytopenia.
-Inform patients that their blood counts will be closely monitored while on therapy [see Warnings and Precautions (5.1)].
+Inform patients that Ganciclovir Injection may cause hematologic toxicity including granulocytopenia (neutropenia), anemia, and thrombocytopenia.
+Inform patients that their blood counts and platelet counts should be closely monitored while on treatment [see Warnings and Precautions (5.1)].

 Impairment of Renal Function

-Inform patients that Ganciclovir has been associated with decreased renal function and that serum creatinine or creatinine clearance will be monitored carefully to allow for dosage adjustment in patients with renal impairment [see Dosage and Administration (2.5), Warnings and Precautions (5.2)].
+Inform patients that Ganciclovir Injection has been associated with decreased renal function and that serum creatinine or creatinine clearance should be monitored while on treatment to allow for dosage adjustment in patients with renal impairment [see Warnings and Precautions (5.2)].

 Impairment of Fertility